 The timestamp given by Canvas will be the determining factor if the assignment is late or not.
 One second past the due date is still late!
-We suggest giving yourself enough time to log into Canvas and submit.
-If there are any issues, feel free to email the assignment to the instructors, in which the email timestamp will be used.
+I suggest giving yourself enough time to log into Canvas and submit.
+If there are any issues, feel free to email the assignment to the instructors, in which case the email timestamp will be used.
+You have unlimited attempts to re-submit updated copies of your assignments in Canvas until the due date/time, and I will only consider the most recent, on-time submission for grading.